Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Birational quasi-isomorphisms

 \section{Birational quasi-isomorphisms}

-In this section, we describe various birational quasi-isomorphisms between the generalized cluster structures in the $h$-convention in type $A_{n-1}$ (see the description in Section~\ref{s:descr_h}).
-More specifically, for a BD triple $\bg := (\Gamma_1,\Gamma_2,\gamma)$ of type $A_{n-1}$ and $G \in \{\SL_n,\GL_n\}$, we describe the following maps:
+In this section, we describe various birational quasi-isomorphisms between the generalized cluster structures in the $h$-convention (see the description in Section~\ref{s:descr_h}).
+More specifically, given a BD triple $\bg:=(\Gamma_1,\Gamma_2,\gamma)$, a BD quadruple $\bar{\bg}:=(\bg,r_0)$, and $G \in \{\SL_n,\GL_n\}$, we describe the following maps: